Brown discharge before period: what does it mean?

 Periods

 Brown discharge before or after your period is very common, it's just your uterus clearing itself out.
+Rachel Fitz-Desorgher notes that your uterus clears out any lining of the womb that might have been left after your last period before the new also starts to come away.
 So before your period this will be old blood from your last cycle, and after your period is just those last few clear outs.
 For a similar reason you may see pink discharge at the start or end of your cycle, which is a little blood mixed with your clear vaginal discharge.

 Implantation bleeding

 Implantation bleeding doesn't have a specific colour, but is normally light and can result in a brown hue.
-This occurs when a fertilized egg attaches to the uterine lining.
+This occurs when a fertilised egg attaches to the uterine lining.
 As it does, it creates a small amount of bleeding.
 Confusingly, it normally occurs at the time of your usual period, so if this bleeding is different from what's normal for you, or you experience brown discharge combined with other early pregnancy symptoms it could be worth taking a pregnancy test.
+Rachel does note that it is possible to have a False Negative pregnancy test so it could be worth waiting until your period is actually due before testing.
+Read on for more information on implantation bleeding.

 Ectopic pregnancy